-Note: do not mix between this place and Avdat National Park, which is located within 10 minutes drive.
+Note: do not mix between this place and Avdat National Park, located within 10 minutes drive.
 While Ein Avdat National Park offers marvelous nature, at Avdat National Park, you walk through the remains of a Nabatean city.
 And due to the closeness, combining both of them can make a lovely half-day trip.